johneckberg/notes/networking/csc_3511/week_12_notes.md

   * Two approaches: Encrypt-then-MAC, MAC-then-encrypt
     * Modern cryptographic best practices favor Encrypt-then-MAC, where the message is first encrypted, and the MAC is calculated over the ciphertext.
 **Now we can send messages securely!**

+* The MAC provides: Integrity (data hasn't changed) & Authenticity (data comes from the key holder)
+* The Certificate provides: identity/public key distribution
+* The Signature provides: authenticity of the Certificate
+* The Public key for the Signature provides: authenticity of the certificate (chain of trust)

 #### TLS Guarantees